KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_hidden_architecture_of_the_universe.md

 They are **not above life**.
 They are **within it**.

 #### The Torus: The Shape That Explains More Than It Claims

 Across physics, biology, and cosmology, one shape keeps reappearing: the **torus**.

-A torus is a flow that moves outward and inward at the same time.
+A torus is a flow that moves outward and inward at once.
 It is the shape of:

 * magnetic fields
 * galaxies